Walter Guinness, 1st Baron Moyne: Views

 British policy in 1944 on immigration followed the White Paper of 1939.
 Charges against Moyne, amplified by Lehi propaganda, included that Moyne was hostile to Jewish settlement in Palestine due to his support of an Arab federation in the Middle East and that he had made speeches containing antisemitic language, including one in the House of Lords where he suggested that Arabs should get sovereignty over Palestine as the Arab race was "purer" than the "mixed" Jewish race.
-This opinion was supported by A.S.
-Yehuda, who wrote that Moyne taught the Arabs racism against Jews.
-However, according to historian Bernard Wasserstein, both these charges are false.
-Moyne believed in a federation of Palestine, Transjordan and Syria, but only conditional on the creation of a Jewish state.
+However, according to historian Bernard Wasserstein, this charge is false.
+Moyne believed in a federation of Palestine, Transjordan, Lebanon, and Syria, but only conditional on the creation of a Jewish state.
 Of racial purity, Wasserstein wrote, "In fact, Moyne's speech, when placed in the context of his known views on matters of race can be shown to contradict this interpretation totally."
 Moyne, an amateur anthropologist, believed that racially intermixed groups were more advanced than the "primitive" racially pure groups like the natives of New Guinea.